 Cliff divers are extreme athletes who have learned the acrobatic skills that allow them to take part in this challenging activity without severely injuring themselves.
-Today, there are cliff diving competitions held all around the globe, including in places like Mexico, Brazil, and Greece.
-Energy drink maker Red Bull runs one of the most dramatic competitions, with skilled divers leaping off rocky cliffs or platforms set as high as 85-feet in the air.
+Today, there are cliff diving competitions held all around over the world, including in places like Mexico, Brazil, and Greece.
+Energy drink maker Red Bull runs some of the most dramatic events each year, with skilled divers leaping off rocky cliffs or platforms set as high as 85-feet in the air.
 These competitions routinely draw thousands of spectators who come to witness these incredible athletes performing amazing feats of acrobatics and endurance.

 Today, cliff diving is still viewed as a very dangerous, and somewhat niche, activity that can result in serious injury or even death if not done properly.
 Modern cliff divers continue to push the envelope in terms of training, preparation, and the heights that they leap from.
-For instance, in 2015 a new world record was set when Brazilian-Swiss extreme athlete Laso Schaller dove more than 58 meters (193 feet) off a platform in Maggia, Switzerland.
+For instance, in 2015 a new world record was set when a Brazilian-Swiss athlete by the name of Laso Schaller dove more than 58 meters (193 feet) off a platform in Maggia, Switzerland.
 Those kinds of heights are extreme examples of the sport, however, with most competitions actually taking place in the 26-28 meters (85-92 feet) range.
 In comparison, Olympic divers jump from a maximum height of just 10 meters (33 feet).